milosgajdos/vaultops/README.md

 ### Vault Key storage

-`vaultops` allows you to store `vault` keys remotely either in [AWS S3](https://aws.amazon.com/s3/) or [Google Cloud Storage](https://cloud.google.com/storage/).
-You can choose the remote storage option via `-key-store` command line switch.
+`vaultops` allows you to store `vault` keys remotely either in [AWS S3](https://aws.amazon.com/s3/), [Google Cloud Storage](https://cloud.google.com/storage/) or [kubernetes secrets](https://kubernetes.io/docs/concepts/configuration/secret/).
+You can choose the appropriate remote storage option via `-key-store` flag.
 Here is an example how to initialize `vault` using AWS KMS and store the keys in AWS S3 bucket of your choice:

 ```console
 $ export VAULT_ADDR="http://${HostIP}:8200"